Wildlife

 Sonoran Whipsnake, Coluber bilineatus.
 Photo: froggy143, iNaturalist, CC BY.

 Diurnal, alert, and extremely fast-moving.
 Active predator of lizards, snakes, bats, mice, rats, small mammals, birds, and amphibians.
-Observe it without picking it up or moving it by hand.

 Key detailWhat to look for